[Edited on 15 December 2020]

 Cats communicate their pain and discomfort in various ways.
-Unfortunately, cat parents tend to overlook these signals because they are so subtle.
+Unfortunately, it is easy for cat parents to overlook these signals because they are so subtle.
 Cats are wired to hide any signs that will show their vulnerability to potential predators.
 It’s a survival instinct that they have inherited from their wild ancestors.
-But if you spend regular time interacting with your pet, you would notice if something’s off.
+But if you spend regular time interacting with your pet, you will notice if something’s off.

 Signs Of Pain In Cats